CharlesClark84/ProductionCountLogInterface/journal.md

  * Added hibernate to indieProject

  Starting to get in my rhythm.
 Got a tooth pulled so that threw me off a little.
 This is one tough class with a lot of information coming my way every week.
+Hibernate seems like a good framework to learn that will be very valuable for me in the future.
+Looking forward to using it in future projects!

+ ### Week 5 - end of week date

+ 10/06/18